 I spent a fair bit of time exploring St Helier (not all of it intentional, thanks to my oft-failing sense of direction), but the only specific attraction I was able to fit in was Elizabeth Castle.
 At low tide you can walk out across the bay along a causeway, but for a few pounds more you can add the `ferry’ to your ticket.
 Depending on the water level, this is either a boat or a truck – but it’s always the same vehicles, as they can operate as either!
 The whole islet is fortified these days, but it had much humbler beginings, which means that there’s an interesting `time travel’ effect as you work your way simultaneously away from St Helier and back in history.
 I had imagined looking around for an hour or so, but was there for nearly three despite skipping a couple of the museum buildings.
 I would also have been much better prepared for the Do quiz if I’d been here in advance!
 However, I would suggest bringing a picnic instead of relying on the only cafe – an overpriced and semi-stale scone was not the mid-morning snack I hoped for (especially compared to the Flounge version from Friday).

 The Radisson seemed to have established itself as the official Do barracks, but I could get two nights elsewhere for the price of one there (and hadn’t yet hit Club Carlson gold, which offers two-for-one pricing on weekend stays).
 That elsewhere was the Norfolk Lodge, which I have mixed feelings about.
 There was much confusion at check-in, with their records showing a ten night, half-board stay (instead of my two nights B&B).
 By sheer coincidence, there was another couple with my surname due to arrive that day, and it was their records that had been pulled – and their room which I briefly had!
 Unfortunately, they arrived after I’d set out for dinner; and the lobby staff were unable to catch my eye on my return.
 This gave me just enough time to reach ‘my’ room, strip and hit the shower before they caught up with me – I had completely failed to notice that all my possessions were missing!
 Once I was rather less naked, it was back to reception for a new key, and the room I should have had.
-This, on later checking my booking, is exactly what I had paid for – a single – but was rather underwhelming in comparison to the spacious double I’d briefly been upgraded to.
+This, on checking my booking, is exactly what I had paid for – a single – but was rather underwhelming in comparison to the spacious double I’d briefly been upgraded to.
 Worse, it had seemingly been hermetically sealed prior to my arrival, and thus resembled nothing so much as an oven.
-No aircon, of course, and opening the windows only achieved so much yielding more noise than breeze).
+No aircon, of course, and opening the windows achieved little, yielding more noise than breeze.
 Further, wifi was only available in the lobby / bar areas.

 However, it’s hard to argue with the price, at a rate of a little over £50 including breakfast; said breakfast was excellent; and whilst the location was not right in the heart of St Helier, it was only a few minutes to the harbour on foot.
 Staff were also highly apologetic about the confusion, and a complimentary bottle of wine soon turned up in my new room- on ice, which was perhaps even more useful!